Anna Graber Anna Graber, 1969, lives and works in Zurich/CH and works as a freelance artist, researcher and photographer. www.cafe-des-visions.ch

 “Through the observation of societal actions, I operate by displacing and creating relationships between materials having various purposes.
 Between participative practices and social interactions,I call upon the spectator to think about their own body as a space of re- creation.
 My practice goes through the exploration of gestures, their origins, their automatic or conscience impulses, their experience.
 I think about modes of transmission, collaborative processes and knowledge sharing.
 Knowing how things are transmitted is a way for me to question our relationship to others, to the unknown”.
 Anne-Lise Tacheron

-Claudia Grimm. *1952 in Berlin, lives in Tägertschi and works in Ostermundigen/BE http://ostgleis1.ch
+Claudia Grimm. *1952 in Berlin, lives in Tägertschi and works in Ostermundigen/CH http://ostgleis1.ch

 Claudia Grimm is a performance artist.
 Her most medium is text – in spoken improvised, but also in literary form.
 In her solo performances she uses forms of speech, reading and storytelling.